 The botanical gardens, Sydney, is one of the oldest scientific institutions in Australia.
 It’s also one of the most visited attractions in Sydney.
 The gardens are open every day, with free access, and you can pay them a visit as you do the usual tourist route.

+A logical place to start is to begin looking online to see what is nearby.
 One of the things I always look for when visiting a new place is whether there are any parks and gardens nearby.
-I’m not sure why I do this, but I’d guess it has something to do with my grandad’s influence on me; he was an avid gardener and always had a beautiful garden full of blooming flowers, bees, and various scents.
+I’m not sure why I do this, but I’d guess it has something to do with my grandad’s influence on me.
+He was an avid gardener and had a beautiful garden full of blooming flowers, bees, and various scents.
 Part of me enjoys that, and part of me loves exploring.
 It only makes sense to combine the two.

-A logical place to start is to begin looking online to see what is nearby.
-During my time in Sydney that lead me to learn about the Royal Botanic Gardens, and I quickly added them to my list of must-see things, up there with the Harbour Bridge, Opera House and Bondai Beach.
+During my time in Sydney that lead me to learn about the Royal Botanic Gardens, and I added the gardens to my list of must-see things.
+Up there with the Harbour Bridge, Opera House and Bondi Beach.

-The grounds are quite large, at 74 acres (30 hectares), so I’d certainly advise wearing suitable footwear if you’re going walking.
-Alternatively, thongs and a picnic basket can be a great choice for lunch, general relaxation, or even (dare I say it) a date.
+The grounds are quite large, at 74 acres (30 hectares), so I’d advise wearing suitable footwear if you’re going walking.
+Alternatively, thongs and a picnic basket can be a great choice for lunch, general relaxation, or even, dare I say it, a date.

 There is a multitude of places to head to, including this cactus garden – of which I only have terrible pictures complete with a red train.
 Neither of these I expected to encounter when I first planned to come here.

 All in all, there is plenty to do and even more to see.
-Their own website does a much better job of explaining it than I do, so you should check it out.
+Their website does a much better job of explaining it than I do, so you should check it out.
 As always, feel free to share your stories and pictures, and if you have any recommendations on the ‘best bits’ then let us know!